mdn/content/files/en-us/web/javascript/inheritance_and_the_prototype_chain/index.md

 For example, "array methods" like [`map()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) are simply methods defined on `Array.prototype`, which is why they are automatically available on all array instances.

-> **Warning:** One misfeature that is often used is to extend `Object.prototype` or one of the other built-in prototypes — for example, defining `Array.prototype.myMethod = function () {...}` and then using `myMethod` on all array instances.
+> **Warning:** There is one misfeature that used to be prevalent — extending `Object.prototype` or one of the other built-in prototypes.
+An example of this misfeature is, defining `Array.prototype.myMethod = function () {...}` and then using `myMethod` on all array instances.
 >
-> This technique is called _monkey patching_.
-Doing so risks forward compatibility, because if the language adds this method in the future but with a different signature, your code will break.
+> This misfeature is called _monkey patching_.
+Doing monkey patching risks forward compatibility, because if the language adds this method in the future but with a different signature, your code will break.
 It has led to incidents like the [SmooshGate](https://developer.chrome.com/blog/smooshgate/), and can be a great nuisance for the language to advance since JavaScript tries to "not break the web".
 >
 > The **only** good reason for extending a built-in prototype is to backport the features of newer JavaScript engines, like `Array.prototype.forEach`.